-Add the eggs and vanilla beans, and yogurt and beat until smooth.
+- Add the eggs one at at time followed by the vanilla beans, and yogurt and mix until smooth.

-While the cake is still warm, transfer to a wire wrack and prick the warm cake all over with a skewer and then pour over the glaze – the vanilla flavor will sink in to the cake and the sugar will form a lovely, crisp topping.
+- While the cake is still warm, transfer to a wire rack and prick the warm cake all over with a skewer and then pour over the glaze – the vanilla flavor will sink into the cake and the sugar will form a lovely, crisp topping.

 Update Notes: This post was originally published in February of 2017, but was republished with an updated recipe, new photos, step by step instructions, tips, and FAQs in March of 2018.